Directing

 Living Room Theatre

-Rehearsal is that golden period when we feel our way through scenes, engage and take cues from each other.
-Working within a space that feels safe and inspiring promotes freedom of thought and expression, forming the crucial component in the evolution of the performance.
+Rehearsal is that golden period when we feel our way through scenes and take cues from each other.
+Working in a space that feels safe promotes trust and freedom of thought and expression, forming a crucial component in the evolution of performance.

 Adam & Evie